"This way to Rentap's Fortress."

 The Plaza Hotel is a gem.

-to Kuching should be a five hour drive plus stops.
+should be a five hour drive plus stops.
 My day lasted twelve hours.
 I identified the Sebangkoi Country Resort

 , which is about twenty kilometers outside Serikei, as a good place to stay.
 And also Betong, where I stayed on the way back (link coming).